 Schedule a Meeting with Your Manager

 When you schedule this meeting set the agenda.
 You’d like to discuss a plan to manage your work when you need to care for your sick child.
 You’d like to discuss your workload where you can share your thoughts after you’ve reassessed it.
 Perhaps someone took over your accounts or projects and you wish to get up to speed on what you missed during the last business quarter.

 Plus, you want to connect on a personal level if that’s the kind of relationship you hopefully have.
 How have they been, their family, and how has their workload changed over the past three months.
 Then share what you thought about while you were on leave.

 Where do you see your career headed or what new perspectives did you gain while on leave?
 Do you want to take a class to strengthen your strengths or improve your weaknesses?
 Then research classes beforehand and present them to your manager.

 Make Time to Get Reacquainted with Your Co-Workers

-You have gone through some major changes but so has your co-workers.
+You have gone through some major changes but so have your co-workers.
 By the time you come back it’s public knowledge you gave birth so keep your baby talk brief.
 Get super curious about everyone around you.
 What have they been up to for the past three months?
 What have they worked on?
 What have they accomplished?

 Most people love to talk about their own life so take this opportunity to get people to open up to you.
 Since they haven’t seen you in a while it’ll be easy for them to think of something to share with you.
 Listening intensely is the best way to get to speed on things.